peerreynders/astro-scratch/src/content/work/behind-the-scenes.md

 displayOrder: 2
 featured: true
 hero:
-  image: /images/work/behind-the-scenes-hero.jpg
+  src: /images/work/behind-the-scenes-hero.jpg
-  imageAlt: A composition of all the views from the app
+  alt: A composition of all the views from the app
+  width: 2880
+  height: 1440
 keyFacts:
   - primary: '50%'
     secondary: Increase in engagement